How to Transfer Property After Death: A Guide to Protecting Your Legacy

 Exploring Joint Ownership and Transfer on Death Deeds

 Joint ownership with right of survivorship means that if one owner passes, ownership automatically transfers to the surviving owner.
 Another option, known as a Transfer on Death (TOD) deed in Texas, allows real property to pass directly to a named beneficiary without going through probate.
 These tools are especially helpful for families with smaller estates looking to simplify asset transfer.
+However, be wary of DIY real estate deeds as working with an experienced Tyler estate planning professional is necessary to ensure property is transferred correctly.

 Planning for Digital Assets and Online Accounts